 I Have Sex without Condoms

-If you are both HIV positive, you should consider the risk of superinfection: reinfection with a different strain of HIV.
+Although rare, if you are both HIV positive, there is the risk of reinfection with a different strain of HIV.
 Although this is rare, it can affect your health and future treatment options.
 Another consideration is other STIs.
 Some STIs such as syphilis and hepatitis C have a more serious impact on people with HIV.
 Make sure you are tested regularly.
-For more information on HIV and hepatitis C, talk to Frank.
+For more information on HIV and hepatitis C, check out the CATIE website.
 If one of you is positive and one of you is negative or just doesn’t know, you will need to keep using condoms during anal sex in order to most effectively reduce your risk for HIV.